Koalas are possibly our most iconic native animals; instantly recognisable worldwide as a symbol of Australia and found nowhere else.

 Despite their incredible digestive system, they can still only absorb about 25% of the nutrients from the leaves, and the rest is excreted as undigested fibre.
 So they need to eat a lot of leaves – adults will put away around 500g to 1kg of leaves each night!

 For this reason they need to move around a number of trees.
-Each adult has several home trees in its home range, which will overlap with those of other Koalas.
+Each adult has several home trees in its range, which will overlap with those of other Koalas.

 Socialising and breeding

 Koalas are not social animals – in fact they’re territorial and adults will generally only tolerate each other when breeding.
-Mature males have a dark mark in the middle of their chests, which are scent glands that they rub on trees to mark their territory.
+Mature males have a dark mark in the middle of their chests, which are scent glands that they rub on trees to mark their territories.

 Koalas communicate with a range of sounds – the most surprising is a loud belch or bellow.
 This is the sound males use to call out to females when they’re ready to breed.

 Koalas are seasonal breeders, mating in spring through to early autumn.
 A joey the size of a kidney bean will be born 35 days after mating.
 It will crawl to its mother’s teat, relying on its strong arms and sense of smell and touch.
 There it will stay attached for 13 weeks and won’t open its eyes until week 22.

 Before it can eat gum leaves, which are toxic for most mammals, joeys feed for a few weeks on their mother’s droppings, which gives them access to micro-organisms from her intestine that are needed to digest the leaves.

 At around 7 months they will start climbing on their mothers’ backs and will be independent by their first birthday.

 Younger females will usually birth a joey each year.
 Older animals may only reproduce every two or three years.